 In June 2017, the National Guardian’s Office launched a 12 month trial of its case review process.
-The trial will review the handling of concerns and the treatment of people who have spoken up, where there is evidence that good practice has not been followed.
+The trial reviewed the handling of concerns and the treatment of people who have spoken up, where there is evidence that good practice has not been followed.

-Case reviews will identify areas where the handling of NHS workers’ concerns did not meet the standards of accepted good practice in supporting speaking up and recommendations will be made to NHS organisations to take appropriate action where they have failed to follow good practice.
+Case reviews identify areas where the handling of NHS workers’ concerns do not meet the standards of accepted good practice in supporting speaking up and make recommendations to NHS organisations to take appropriate action where they have failed to follow good practice.
 Case reviews will also commend areas of good practice.

 Case review referrals can be sent to the National Guardian’s Office by email to: firstname.lastname@example.org